Didulalala/My-First-Repository/README.md

 # My-First-Repository
-This is my first step in Github.
+This is my first step in GitHub.